Sundown (Richard Marx album)

-Sundown is the ninth studio album by singer-songwriter and producer Richard Marx that he released digitally on October 31, 2008, simultaneously with Emotional Remains.
+Sundown is the ninth studio album by singer-songwriter and producer Richard Marx, released digitally on October 31, 2008, simultaneously with Emotional Remains.
 Featuring songs about romance, Sundown includes tracks such as "Suddenly", a duet with Toni Braxton which Marx wrote, and "And I Love Her" which he recorded with Vince Gill.

-This CD was never released as a commercial product.
-It was only available on Richard's personal web site for a limited time.
+This CD was never released as a commercial product; it was only available on Marx's personal website for a limited time.